A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Introduction

 where $F_D$ represents the diffusion term with eigenvalues of its Jacobian grow as $1/\Delta x^2$ on the negative real axis, and $F_A$ represents the advection term (and possibly non-stiff reaction terms) with eigenvalues of its Jacobian are of size $1/\Delta x$ and located close to the imaginary axis and symmetric with respect to the origin.
 This means that the eigenvalues of the Jacobian of the obtained system are approximately located in an ellipse with the length of its minor axis proportional to the square root of the length of the major axis.

-Explicit stabilized Runge-Kutta-Chebyshev methods were originally introduced in the context of purely diffusive or diffusion dominated advection-diffusion problems (very small Peclet number) as a compromise between costly implicit methods and restrictive usual explicit schemes \cite{Abd01,Abd02,Abd13c,AbM01,HoS80}.
-Due to their versatility, they were extended to many other types of problems such as advection-diffusion-reaction equations \cite{AbV12a,VS04,VSH04,Zb11}, stochastic differential equations (SDEs) \cite{AAV18,AbL08,AVZ13}, and optimal control problems \cite{AV19}.
+Explicit stabilized Runge--Kutta--Chebyshev methods were originally introduced in the context of purely diffusive or diffusion dominated advection--diffusion problems (very small Peclet number) as a compromise between costly implicit methods and restrictive usual explicit schemes \cite{Abd01,Abd02,Abd13c,AbM01,HoS80}.
+Due to their versatility, they were extended to many other types of problems such as advection--diffusion--reaction equations {\cite{AbV12a,TX20,VS04,VSH04,Zb11}}, stochastic differential equations (SDEs) {\cite{AAV18,AbdS20,AbL08,AVZ13}}, and optimal control problems \cite{AV19}. {Other types of stabilized methods were studied in \cite{TJ07a,TJ07b,KA12}.}